alexeyignatiev/xreason/README.md

 ### Preparing a dataset

+**Important:** if a dataset contains continuous data, you can omit this stage and use XReason straight away (with no option ```-c``` specified).
+Otherwise, read this part.

 XReason can be used with datasets in the CSV format.
-If a dataset contains continuous data, you can use XReason straight away (with no option ```-c``` specified).
 Otherwise, you need to process the categorical features of the dataset.
 For this, you need to do a few steps:

 1. Assume your dataset is stored in file ```somepath/dataset.csv```.
 2. Create another file named ```somepath/dataset.csv.catcol``` that contains the indices of the categorical columns of ```somepath/dataset.csv```.
 For instance, if columns ```0```, ```1```, and ```5``` contain categorical data, the file should contain the lines